 Believe it or not, the time is almost here to look for Father’s Day gifts.
 It seems like the New Year was just yesterday and now we’re ushering in both summer as well as celebrating Father’s Day.
-Finding gifts for dad can be a challenge, or so I’m told.
+Finding gifts for dad is challenging, or so I’m told.

-I admit that I really don’t have much in terms of Father’s Day gift ideas when Mrs. Frugal Rules asks what I want – I usually just want to spend the day with the family and anything on top of that is an extra treat.
+I admit that I really don’t have much in terms of gift ideas when my wife asks what I want – I usually want to spend the day with the family and anything on top of that is a bonus.
 But, I know that many like to give gifts.
-If you’re looking for some relatively cheap Father’s Day gifts you should be able to find something your dad will like from the list below.

 The Fire Stick has the capability to connect to hotel Wi-Fi so it’s perfect for traveling.